Creating an Exchange Marketplace listing

 - Click the Unpublish button and confirm.

-Your listing data will be saved in case you decide to re-publish your listing in the future.
+Your listing data will be saved in case you decide to publish your listing again in the future.
+If you decide not to sell your business on Exchange, and you close your business, then your listing will be unpublished automatically.